 3. Red heat lamp therapy.
 Shine a red heat lamp on the affected toes or fingers.
 You will need to position the lamp so that it is very close to the affected areas.
 This may work because fungal infections are cold infections, and some do not handle heat well, at all.

 One of our clients placed a red heat lamp near his feet and moved his toes close to the light for about 15 minutes once each day.
 He said that in time the nail grew out healthy.
-However, it must be combined with a complete nutritional balancing program, and it took a number of months of continuous use of the heat lamp at the feet.
+However, it must be combined with a complete development program, and it took a number of months of continuous use of the heat lamp at the feet.

 4. Anti-fungal solutions and drugs.
 These are found in drug stores or by prescription.
 These can be helpful, although most are somewhat toxic.